Computer Science, Ph.D.

 4. Graduates will be able to communicate computer science research results effectively in both publication formats and professional presentations.

-5. Graduates will be able to recognize professional responsibilities and make informed judgements in computing practice based on legal and ethical principles.
+5. Graduates will be able to recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

 CSCI 5030Principles of Software Development3